C-Ratcliffe/C-Ratcliffe.github.io/readme.md

 ### C-Ratcliffe.github.io

-This is a combination portfolio, blog, and resource.
+A combination blog, portfolio, and informative resource